Knavneet/MLOPS/module_01/introduction.md

 Deployment is not the end of the journey.
 Once the model is live, we need to monitor its performance to ensure it continues to provide accurate predictions and doesn't degrade over time.
 MLOps practices help us automate these tasks, making it easier to retrain models, deploy updates, and monitor quality.

-## Next Steps

-In the next video, we'll prepare the environment for our course.
-I'll demonstrate how to set up a virtual machine, though using a cloud-based computer is optional.
-We'll cover the steps to create a virtual environment for our machine learning projects.

-Stay tuned, and I'll see you soon as we dive deeper into the world of MLOps!